Xilinx/kria-dfx-hw/README.md

 		* test_<RM_NAME>.tcl - Script to test the RM_NAME application on the target board.
 		* Directories with accelerator name.
 Contains the application code specific to the accelerator.

-# Steps to Build Hardware

-Refer to the links mentioned below for detailed steps to build the hardware designs.

- * 1rp design - [Steps](./k26/1rp_design/README.md) to build the 1RP design.

- * 2rp design - [Steps](./k26/2rp_design/README.md) to build the 2RP design.